 Understand Workplace Processes

 Every business has multiple processes to keep itself running.
 These processes make up your organizational structure and can help determine which areas are more efficient than others.
 Inefficient processes can put a strain on both workers and the organization, so it’s important to analyze them a few times a year.
 Start by establishing a benchmark for different tasks and determine what the inefficiencies look like.
-For instance, if a task is time-based, it would be sensible to set a deadline and measure how long it takes to complete.
+For instance, if a task is time-based, it would be sensible to set a deadline and measure how long it takes to complete it.

 If you find a process or procedure that needs improvement, implement the following steps: